Fiscal Year 2016: Grantee: Sun'aq Tribe of Kodiak

 Length and Time Phasing of Assistance

-Grantees may annually apply for non-competitive continuation support within a project period of 5 years.
-See the following for information on how assistance is awarded/released: Annually.
+Grantees may apply for non-competitive continuation support within a project period of 1 to 3 years.
+Method of awarding/releasing assistance: quarterly.

 Post Assistance Requirements